Mayvenn/storefront/README.md

 ### Home
 This module contains the code involved in home page and static content

-### Leads
-This module contains the code involved in the welcome page and leads page

 ### Login
 This module contains the code involved in logging in.